 18.A.1.
 Announcing Vacancies - When a vacancy exists or is anticipated in any classified position, the Administrative Authority shall notify the State Court Administrator, or designee, who shall announce the vacancy using the official electronic recruitment system for a minimum period of 5 calendar days in accordance with procedures to be established by the State Court Administrator, or designee.
 No announcement is required if the position is being filled from a classified position talent pool established in accordance with provisions of Rule 17, if the vacancy will be used to increase the FTE of a current part-time classified employee in the same job class or if a decision is made not to fill the position.
-Mailed applications accepted as an approved form of accommodation must be postmarked by the closing date and time of the job announcement.
-Electronic applications must be submitted by the closing date and time of the job announcement unless posted as open until filled in accordance with provisions established below.
+Mailed applications accepted as an approved form of accommodation must be postmarked by the closing date and time of the job announcement unless posted as open until filled in accordance with provisions established below.